 Then skin begins to itch because the body has an allergic reaction to the mites, their eggs and their waste.
 Scabies mites can only be seen crawling on the surface of the skin or on clothes and furniture with a magnifying glass or microscope, which can make diagnosis difficult.

-There are medicated creams and oral scabies treatments that are proven to be effective — like my Turmeric Antiseptic Scabies Cream.
-Sometimes the first treatment doesn’t work, and in the meantime, the mites that continue to spread within the body and at home.
+There are medicated creams and oral scabies treatments that are proven to be effective — like this homemade turmeric antiseptic scabies cream.
+Sometimes the first treatment doesn’t work, and in the meantime, the mites continue to spread within the body and at home.
 Follow-up treatments are necessary, and informing close contacts is crucial to prevent the spread of infestation.

 1. Cayenne Pepper